lyphtec/idsvr4-node-jwks/README.md

     dotnet run
     ```
     The decoded payload from the access token should match the claims returned from the secured Node API endpoint.

+Our Node API is now secured by IdentityServer!